Rajdave69/embed-pagination/README.md

 PreviousButton = discord.ui.Button(...)
 NextButton = discord.ui.Button(...)
-PageCounterStyle = discord.ButtonStyle(...) # Only accepts ButtonStyle instead of Button InitialPage = 0 # Page to start the paginator on. timeout = 42069 # Seconds to timeout.
-Default is 60
+PageCounterStyle = discord.ButtonStyle(...) # Only accepts discord.ButtonStyle
+InitialPage = 0 # Page to start the paginator on.
-ephemeral = true # Defaults to false if not passed in.
+DeleteOnTimeout = True # Delete paginator message on timeout.
+Default is False. timeout = 400 # Seconds to timeout.
+Default is 60. ephemeral = True # Defaults to False if not passed in.

-await Paginator.Simple(
+await paginator.Simple(
     PreviousButton=PreviousButton,
     NextButton=NextButton,
     PageCounterStyle=PageCounterStyle,
     InitialPage=InitialPage,
+    DeleteOnTimeout=DeleteOnTimeout,
+    timeout=timeout,
-    timeout=timeout, ephemeral=ephemeral).start(ctx, pages=embeds)
+    ephemeral=ephemeral).start(ctx, pages=embeds)
 ```
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)